wplemon/gridd/readme.txt

 * Fix: Update DragSelect script to v1.12.1.
 * Fix: Branding typography control was always hidden.
 * Fix: Group block inner-container alignment.
+* Fix: Style for initial notice when a menu is not assigned to a navigation grid-part.
+* Fix: Moved text & link color options to the content section.

 = 1.1.8 =